Gut Inflammation link to anxiety & depression

 Once triggered, the inflammatory cytokines talk to the central nervous system, via the Vagus nerve, which connects the gut and the brain, activating microglia in the brain, releasing an enzyme called IDO (indoleamine 2, 3-dioxygenase) which stimulates production of biomolecules that can result in symptoms of anxiety, restlessness, agitation or even panic attacks.

 We often relate the cause of anxiety and depression to a brain biochemistry fault, when the cause could indeed be coming from the gut being inflamed, leaky or dysbiotic (wrong balance of bacteria).

 Consider this: if medication for anxiety or depression is working, then the cause may well be a brain biochemistry imbalance; but if medication is not working effectively, the cause could be related to gut issues.
 It’s worth checking.

 There are many ways to check if you have gut inflammation.
 In clinic, I use Live Blood screening to view the various types of blood cells and other factors visible.
 I also use external tests, particularly the gut microbiome testing that looks at things like leaky gut, digestion markers, bacteria levels (good and bad), viruses, parasites and fungi like Candida species.
 Another good test I often use is Organic Acid testing.
 For more on tests, view here.

 The right tests provide valuable information which may uncover underlying causes of anxiety, depression, restlessness and generally feeling out of sorts.

-If you would like to book an in-clinic, skype or phone consultation which may help to unravel the root causes, please find the booking link on the Home Page or under the Clinic tab.
+If you would like to book an in-clinic, skype or phone consultation which may help to unravel the root causes, please click here

 I look forward to meeting you to help you reclaim your vitality.